 What the fudge was I just saying?

 Right—glazed maple pecans.
 So I got to work on the recipe, making sure to add in as many chopped pecans as humanly possible.
 Which, I’m not even sure what that means, but just go with it.
+Speaking of total pecan love, check out all the glorious pecans in this Gluten-Free Chocolate Pecan Tart!
+Wait, where was I again?
 Basically, this brownie’s chocolate decadence is not overshadowed, but simply complemented, in the best and tastiest way possible, by the abundant ratio of pecans.

 Oh heck, I so obviously need a nap bright now.
 Annnnnnd, I just realized I typed “bright” now.
 Dagnabit.
 Let’s get real for a second—it’s like 100 degrees in my kitchen right now (thanks to a full day of baking) and running around like a madwoman trying to get ready for all the holiday festivities (Halloween, my mom’s birthday, like 500 family things).